Tempo-Organization/tempo-cli/docs/to_do_list.md

 ## To Do:
 - [ ] tui bugging
 - [ ] Switch to `pathlib` from strings
-- [ ] fix logging not fully etending to end for color background
 - [ ] think more about what to do with concurrent instances running/logs with them
 - [ ] cleanup settings, remove global vars, only load from one place when accessing a setting from the json, add toml support
 - [ ] recheck over symlink logic, make sure everywhere uses it where it should